 Step 1: Do your research

 I started by meeting with the same friend that helped me with a few DIY sewing projects from my last post.
-Doreen is a total foodie and planned all of the meals for our epic Isle Royale Backpacking Trip with the Scouts.
-We made over 300 freezer bag meals together for that one week trip to feed our large group, and no one starved to death-so in my mind, she’s a total rockstar!
+My friend is a total foodie and planned all of the meals for our epic Isle Royale Backpacking Trip with the Scouts.
+We made over 300 dehydrated meals together to feed our large group, and everyone survived!

-Doreen gave me great advice and generously loaned me all of her backpacking cookbooks, but my two favorites were Lipsmackin’ Backpacking and Recipes for Adventure.
+This same friend also generously loaned me all of her backpacking cookbooks as I prepped for this trip.
+Two favorites were Lipsmackin’ Backpacking and Recipes for Adventure.
 Both books had simple recipes that I could imagine myself eating, and easy directions.

 Lipsmackin’ Backpacking is the only book I’ve found that has nutritional information going beyond calories.
 Other books out there may have this, but this was the only one I saw with this feature and I found it useful since I wanted to be more mindful of caloric intake and protein on a longer trip.

-The Backpacking Chef’s book was my favorite in her collection.
+The Backpacking Chef’s book was my favorite in her collection and I ended up buying a copy for myself.
 It is a concise, very simply written book with lots of pictures.
 Most of the book’s focus is on drying, storing and assembly techniques that helped me get my brain around a menu plan.
-The resources don’t end with the book.
-The website is a valuable resource that offers multi day menus, easy storage and organization techniques and a monthly newsletter full of useful info.

 Step 2: Get your Ingredients

 I ended up doing this step kind of backwards.
 I started picking up trail snacks, dry goods and some canned items on grocery store trips weeks before I had a menu or started my food prep.
 I ended up having a bit of a stockpile to choose from and this is ultimately what prompted me to NOT use any recipes from the books I read.
-I decided I would try to make meals out of what I had in the house, track the calories and fill in the gaps from there.
+I decided I would try to use the knowledge I had gained from these resources, make meals out of what I had in the house, track the calories and fill in the gaps from there.

 If you want to start making your own dehydrated meals, some versatile and accessible staples to have on hand are: